Jax (singer)

-Jaclyn Cole Miskanic (born May 5, 1996), known professionally as Jax, is an American singer-songwriter and social media personality, who competed on the fourteenth season of American Idol.
+Jaclyn Cole Miskanic (born May 5, 1996), known professionally as Jax (stylized as JAX), is an American singer-songwriter and social media personality, who competed on the fourteenth season of American Idol.
 Her 2022 single, "Victoria's Secret", reached number 35 on the Billboard Hot 100.
 Her debut studio album, Dear Joe, was released on Atlantic Records on June 28, 2024.

 Early life

-Jax was born May 5, 1996 and raised in Atlantic Beach, New York, and moved with her family in 2005 to East Brunswick, New Jersey.
+Jax was born May 5, 1996, and raised in Atlantic Beach, New York, and moved with her family in 2005 to East Brunswick, New Jersey.
 She began singing at age 5.
 Her father, John, was a firefighter who was injured on duty during the September 11 attacks, and her mother, Jill, is a New York City school teacher.
 After attending the East Brunswick Public Schools, Jax was homeschooled starting in the eighth grade in order to allow her sufficient time for voice lessons, performances, and recording.

 In mid-2014, she studied at New York University in London, where she won a John Lennon Scholarship in songwriting through the BMI Foundation.
 She earned a bachelor's degree from the Fashion Institute of Technology.